In This Article

-In a new study published in Scientific Reports, doctors identified what they think may be the body’s 80th organ: the interstitium, a widespread network of connective tissue surrounding nearly every organ system.
+In a new study in Scientific Reports, doctors identified what they think may be the body’s 80th organ: the interstitium, a widespread network of connective tissue surrounding nearly every organ system.
 It is mostly found surrounding the digestive and respiratory systems and under the skin.

-Previously thought of as simply dense connective tissue, researchers discovered that the interstitium is actually a series of interconnected, fluid-filled sacs.
-According to the study, interstitial space is the primary source of lymph and a major fluid compartment for the body.
+Previously thought of as simply dense connective tissue, researchers discovered interstitium is actually a series of interconnected fluid-filled sacs.
+According to the study, the interstitial space is the primary source of lymph and a major fluid compartment for the body.

-- It is both a detox system, nutrient delivery system, and home of the immune system.7 Life cannot exist without it.
+- It is a detox system, nutrient delivery system, and home of the immune system.7 Life cannot exists without it.

 - It delivers fats as fuel for in-between-meal energy, in the form of triglycerides.6,7 When not functioning optimally, this is a major cause of fatigue.

-- Any proteins and fats too large to enter the bloodstream go undigested into the stomach and small intestine and are picked up and processed by the lymphatic system.
+- Any proteins and fats too large to enter the bloodstream go undigested into the stomach and small intestine, where they are picked up and processed by the lymph.
 This is directly linked to weight gain.8

 - It drains waste from every cell and organ in the body, including the heart and digestive system.7